TUVIMEN/tlt/README.md

 # tlt
-A shell script to search for torrents on limetorrents.
+A shell script for searching torrents on limetorrents.

 ## Requirements